yuno-payments/yuno-docs/docs/Wallets/google-pay/google-pay-direct-integration.md

 Once these integration steps are complete, Google Pay will be seamlessly offered to your customers via the Yuno checkout.
 Customers will be able to select Google Pay and authorize payments using their familiar Google Pay interface.
 Yuno then securely handles the payment token received from Google, processing the transaction through your configured payment processor.
 All Google Pay transactions will be visible and manageable within your Yuno dashboard alongside your other payment methods, providing a unified view of your operations.

-## Enable and Test Google Pay with Yuno
+## Enable and test Google Pay with Yuno

 After integrating, you can enable and test Google Pay with Yuno as follows: